Succinct certificates for solutions to binary quadratic Diophantine equations: Introduction

+The results of this paper were announced in preliminary report form in the 1979 FOCS conference proceedings \cite{Lag79}.
+Detailed proofs were given in a 1981 Bell Laboratories technical report (\cite{Lag81}); this work was contemporaneous with that of Lenstra \cite{Le82}.
+Renewed motivation to publish this work, after a long delay, came from its relevance to Smale's problem 5.
+The present paper is a slightly revised version of \cite{Lag81}, which adds the application to Smale's problem 5, and corrects errata.

+The basic idea of this paper exploits the Shanks infrastructure method, which is here presented in the language of integral binary quadratic forms, and composition of forms.
+Since 1982 there has been extensive development of the infrastructure method, mostly given in the language of algebraic number fields and ideals.
+It is now a workhorse in computational number theory, and is implemented in PARI We now review these developments.

+In 1982 H. W. Lenstra, Jr. \cite{Le82} gave a rigorous analysis of the infrastructure method of Shanks for the purpose of computing regulators (units in quadratic fields) and class numbers.

-We remark on related developments.
-The "infrastructure" method of Shanks was by Buchmann and Williams \cite{BW89} to give succinct certificates for class numbers and approximate representation of regulators of quadratic number fields, under the assumption of the generalized Riemann hypothesis.
-In 1994 Theil \cite{Th94} showed that verifying the class number falls in the class NP $\cap$ co-NP, assuming the generalized Riemann hypothesis.
-The infrastructure method is well known to be computationally effective in practice, as described in Chapter 5 of Cohen \cite{Coh93}, and has been used in computations of class numbers and regulators of quadratic and cubic number fields and function fields.
+In 1989 the ``infrastructure" method was used by Buchmann and Williams \cite{BW89} to give succinct certificates for class numbers and approximate representation of regulators of quadratic number fields, under the assumption of the generalized Riemann hypothesis.
+Further work was done by Buchmann, Thiel and Williams \cite{BTW92}.
+In 1994 Theil \cite{Th94} showed that verifying the value of the class number falls in the class NP $\cap$ co-NP, assuming the truth of the generalized Riemann hypothesis.
+Recently the infrastructure has been given a more precise theoretical formulation in terms of the Arakelov class group of a number field, by Schoof \cite{Sch08}. \\

-\paragraph{Acknowledgment.} This work was done while the author visited the University of Maryland in 1978-1979, and at AT \&T Bell Laboratories in 1979--1981.
+The infrastructure method is well known to be computationally effective in practice, as described in Chapter 5 of Cohen \cite{Coh93}.
+It is used in computations of class numbers and regulators of quadratic and cubic number fields and function fields.
+For a recent survey on the computation of solutions of Pell's equation, see Williams \cite{Wil02}.\\